 The CVED is used:

-- to notify the Border Inspection Post (BIP) of the arrival of your consignment in advance of its arrival (Part 1 is completed by the declarant, or person responsible for the consignment)
+- to notify the Border Control Post (BCP) of the arrival of your consignment in advance of its arrival (Part 1 is completed by the declarant, or person responsible for the consignment)

-- to notify the BIP of the arrival of live animals at least 24 hours ahead of their arrival
+- to notify the BCP of the arrival of live animals at least 24 hours ahead of their arrival

-- to record the results of the BIP checks (Part 2 is completed by the official at the BIP)
+- to record the results of the BCP checks (Part 2 is completed by the official at the BIP)

 - by the customs authority as proof that the consignment has been checked and to show the intended use of the consignment